 Total favorites and shares on the entire portal

-The portal’s online video analytics tool gives a number of total favorites and shares as well, which represent the total number of times the viewers interacted with the video by pressing the favorite button and sharing it with their colleagues.
-This can help you gauge the overall popularity of the content on your portal and you can tally the number with an estimate made earlier to evaluate if you’re meeting, exceeding or falling behind expectations.
+EnterpriseTube's cloud based video analytics capabilities providea number of total favorites and shares as well, which represent the total number of times the viewers interacted with the video by pressing the favorite button and sharing it with their colleagues.

 Recent activity by users